Freedom of religion in Romania: Government practices

 The Jehovah’s Witnesses reported that in several areas of the country, some members have encountered opposition to their activities and threats from Romanian Orthodox priests, police, and public authorities.
-These incidences included threats of violence.
-In some incidences, police directly participated in the anti-Jehovah's Witness activities; in others, they censured those who were harassing the Jehovah's Witnesses.
+These incidents included threats of violence.
+In some instances, police directly participated in the anti-Jehovah's Witness activities; in others, they censured those who were harassing the Jehovah's Witnesses.

 A Roman Catholic official said the National Audio-Visual Council, a government-appointed entity that monitors broadcast content and issues broadcasting licenses, repeatedly rejected requests for local radio licenses to allow the Catholic "Radio Maria" network to expand the number of stations on which it broadcast.

 Minority religious groups, including the Christian Evangelical Church, reported authorities continued to allow only the Romanian Orthodox Church to play an active role in the annual opening ceremonies at schools and other community events and usually did not invite other religious groups to attend such ceremonies.

 The government-established Elie Wiesel National Institute for Studying the Holocaust in Romania reported in 2017 that prosecution of anti-Semitic speech and Holocaust denial remained a rare occurrence.
 According to statistics released by the government, during the year, the national-level Prosecutor General’s Office compiled a list of 42 cases to be resolved.
 Of those cases, the office reportedly resolved one case through a waiver of criminal prosecution (defined as there being no public interest in prosecution) and dropped 12 other cases.
-The Elie Wiesel Institute has also identified several streets named after, and statues erected in honor of, Legionnaires and other Nazi-collaborators who were apologists for antisemitism and convicted of war crimes.
+The Elie Wiesel Institute has also identified several streets named after, and statues erected in honour of, Legionnaires and other Nazi-collaborators who were apologists for antisemitism and convicted of war crimes.

-Human rights organization have criticized the governmental approach to Gregorian Bivolaru and his Movement of Spiritual Integration into the Absolute.
+Human rights organization have criticised the governmental approach to Gregorian Bivolaru and his Movement of Spiritual Integration into the Absolute.
 He was granted political asylum in Sweden.
 According to the Romanian press agency Agerpres, citing the website of EUROPOL, "Bivolaru is wanted for [...] trafficking in human beings in Finland and France in 2008-2013".
 A provisional arrest warrant has been issued by the Romanian authorities.
+Mr. Bivolaru is on the Interpol red notice as of November 2024, at the request of Finland.
+He has been provisionally arrested in France on 28 November 2023, and he is still under provisional arrest as of November 2024, for crimes under French law.